WoTTsecurity/wott-io/_posts/2019-07-15-mtls-with-nginx.md

 ## Requirements

--server (Debian VM, Ubuntu VM, etc.)
+1. Server (Debian VM, Ubuntu VM, etc.)

--client (Raspberry Pi, hopefully VM?)
+2. Client (Raspberry Pi, hopefully VM?)

--[wott agent](https://dash.wott.io/accounts/register/" target="_blank) isntalled on client (free for 5 endpoints) -Docker and Docker Compose
+3. [Wott Agent](https://dash.wott.io/accounts/register/) installed on client (free for 5 endpoints)

+4. Docker and Docker Compose

 ## Preparation

 Before we begin, we first need to install the WoTT agent on both the server and client(s).
-You can register for a free account [here](https://dash.wott.io/accounts/register/" target="_blank) and find instruction on getting started [here]({{ site.url }}/documentation/getting-started).
+You can register for a free account [here](https://dash.wott.io/accounts/register/) and find instruction on getting started [here]({{ site.url }}/documentation/getting-started).

 Once you have the WoTT agent installed, we need to install both [Docker CE](https://docs.docker.com/install/linux/docker-ce/debian/) and Docker Compose (you can install Docker Compose on a Raspberry Pi by just running `apt update && apt install docker-compose`).
 We use these to simplify the installation, as we are able to better pin the requirements.